MrRobinOfficial/Guide-UnrealEngine/README.md

 ## Reflection System

 Unreal Engine's reflection system is a powerful feature that allows objects and their properties to be accessed and modified at runtime.
 The reflection system works by storing information about each class and its members, such as properties and functions, in metadata that can be accessed at runtime.
 This metadata is generated automatically by the Unreal Header Tool (UHT) during compilation.

-The reflection system is used extensively throughout Unreal Engine, particularly in the Blueprint system.
-For example, when creating a new Blueprint, the user is presented with a list of available classes to use as a base class.
-This list is generated dynamically at runtime by the reflection system, based on the metadata generated by UHT.
+With the help of `GENERATED_BODY()` macro and "[FileName].generated.h" header.

+The generated header file is typically included in the source file that defines the corresponding class or struct, and it is also included in any other source files that use that class or struct.
+This ensures that the metadata is available to the engine at compile-time and runtime.

 The reflection system is also used in many other areas of the engine, such as serialization and networking.
 When objects are saved to disk or sent over the network, their properties are serialized into a binary format.
 The reflection system is used to determine which properties to serialize, and how to convert them to and from their binary representation.

-The reflection system is implemented using C++ templates and macros, and is designed to be as lightweight and efficient as possible.
-Because the reflection system relies on metadata generated by UHT, it is only available for classes that have been declared using the UCLASS macro.

-The Unreal Engine header system is a powerful tool for managing dependencies between C++ files in an Unreal Engine project.
-The header system is designed to work with the Unreal Build System (UBS), which is responsible for compiling the engine and all its modules.
+The Unreal Header Tool (UHT) is a powerful tool for managing dependencies between C++ files in an Unreal Engine project.
+The header tool is designed to work with the Unreal Build System (UBS), which is responsible for compiling the engine and all its modules.

 One of the key benefits of the header system is that it allows for very efficient compilation times.
 Because each C++ file has its own header file, changes to one file do not require recompilation of other files that depend on it.
 Instead, only the files that include the modified header file need to be recompiled.

-Also, the reflection system allows the engine to dynamically create and manipulate objects at runtime, and it relies heavily on metadata to achieve this.
-The [FileName].generated.h file contains this metadata, which is used by the engine to dynamically create and manipulate objects based on the C++ code.

-The generated header file is typically included in the source file that defines the corresponding class or struct, and it is also included in any other source files that use that class or struct.
-This ensures that the metadata is available to the engine at compile-time and runtime.

 You can read more about <a href="https://docs.unrealengine.com/5.0/en-US/reflection-system-in-unreal-engine/" target="_blank">here</a>!